 The main focus of my research is the history of science in early modern Europe, particularly the relationship between science and religion.
-More broadly, I’m interested in the history of science, technology, and medicine, and in the interdisciplinary field of science and religion.
+More broadly, I’m interested in the history of science and technology, as well as in the interdisciplinary field of science and religion.
 Furthermore, I have an academic interest in science fiction.

-My doctoral research focused on science and religion (or natural philosophy and theology) in the career of John Wallis (1616-1703), the Oxford-based mathematician and Anglican minister.
+During and after my PhD, I have researched and published on John Wallis (1616-1703), the Oxford-based mathematician and Anglican minister.
 While Wallis is mainly known for his mathematics, my research has helped to establish his role in the broader intellectual world of the seventeenth century, including the fascinating discussions in that time about the relationship between the natural and the divine.
 I am currently development my PhD thesis into a book, which is under contract with the University of Toronto Press.

 The papers presented at the Wallis workshop were the basis for the December 2018 special issue of Notes and Records: The Royal Society Journal of the History of Science, co-edited by me and Stephen Snobelen.
 The issue includes my own paper, “John Wallis and the Catholics: Confessional and Theological Antagonism in Wallis’s Mathematics and Philosophy“, which addresses the role of anti-Catholicism in Wallis’s reception of ideas about nature and mathematics.
 This paper was recently published online.